Pepper Lunch in a Rice Cooker

 What Type of Rice to Use

 Choosing the right type of rice can be confusing, especially with so many varieties available.
-From long-grain basmati to aromatic jasmine rice, each type has its own texture and flavor.
-In Japanese cooking, however, Japanese short-grain or medium-grain rice is almost always the go-to choice.
+In Japanese cooking, however, Japanese short-grain or medium-grain rice is pretty much always the go-to choice.

 Short-grain rice, often labeled as sushi rice, is particularly prized for its soft and chewy texture, which pairs beautifully with traditional Japanese dishes.
 Medium-grain rice is a great alternative if short-grain isn’t available (I actually almost always use medium-grain myself because it’s generally cheaper where I live!).
 Both are ideal for recipes like this one, where the rice’s stickiness helps meld the flavors into every bite.